skip to main content

 Open Access Policy

-This journal can be accessed freely (open access) by readers in the hope that it can provide more opportunities for a broader exchange of knowledge.
-Any manuscript that is published openly (free access) will be permanently available for all readers to read or download.
+This journal can be accessed immediately and freely (open access) by readers, with the hope that it will provide more opportunities for a broader exchange of knowledge.
+Any manuscript published openly (with free access) will be permanently available for all readers to read or download.

 Archiving

-This journal utilizes the PKP LOCKSS Network (PKP PN) system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
+This journal utilizes the PORTICO system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.

 Publication Ethics and Allegation of Malpractice Statement